-MUFG revised its executive compensation system to achieve the medium-term business plan and implement sustainability management, and has newly installed a heightened metric for ESG-related external ratings as a medium- to long-term performance-linked indicator for stock-based compensation.
+MUFG has revised its executive compensation system to achieve the medium-term business plan and implement sustainability management, and has newly installed a heightened metric for ESG-related external ratings as a medium- to long-term performance-linked indicator for stock-based compensation.

-The system is designed to reflect the degree of improvement in external ratings granted by major five ESG rating agencies^(note) in executive compensation with the intention of aligning MUFG's corporate behavior with the interests of diverse stakeholders.
+The system is designed to reflect the degree of improvement found through the external ratings granted by five major ESG rating agencies^(note) for executive compensation.
+The intention is to align MUFG's corporate activities with the interests of its diverse stakeholders.